taylordavids1021/DWA18/README.md

-Podcast App Capstone Project
+# Podcast App Capstone Project
-Welcome to the Podcast App Capstone Project for the CodeSpace Software Development Program!
+Welcome to my Podcast App Capstone Project for the CodeSpace Software Development Program!
 This project aims to build a podcast app that allows users to browse various podcast shows, play episodes, and track their favorite episodes.

 Table of Contents
 Podcast App Capstone Project